-Assessor instructions: Students must explain Aristotle's three (3) elements of persuasion and describe how they can incorporate them into a persuasive presentation.
+Students must explain Aristotle's three (3) elements of persuasion and describe how they can incorporate them into a persuasive presentation.
+The student's response must reflect the sample answer below.

-- Ethos about the credibility of the speaker.
-We can increase our credibility by looking professional, being well prepared, talking about our experience, having someone introduce us. - Pathos this refers to the emotional connection the speaker has with the audience.
-We can increase our connection to the audience by building rapport, showing we have things in common, making content relevant to their existing knowledge, using humour, telling stories. - Logos refers to the facts and figures (data) that supports our argument.
-When trying to persuade others, research the topic and present data in the form of charts, graphs, facts.
+Question 9 Ethos - about the credibility of the speaker.
+We can increase our credibility by looking professional, being well-prepared, talking about our experience, and having someone introduce us.
+Pathos - this refers to the emotional connection the speaker has with the audience.
+We can increase our connection to the audience by building rapport, showing we have things in common, making content relevant to their existing knowledge, using humour, and telling stories.
+Logos - refers to the facts and figures (data) that support our argument.
+When trying to persuade others, research the topic and present data in the form of charts, graphs, and facts.

-What are Cialdini's six principles of persuation?
+What are Cialdini's six principles of persuasion?
 Briefly define each one.

-Assessor instructions: Students must briefly define Cialdini's principles of persuasion.
+Students must briefly define Cialdini's principles of persuasion.
+The student's response must reflect the sample answer below.

-- Reciprocity people feel obligated to return a favour. - Scarcity people are persuaded to want something if there is a limited supply of it. - Authority people are persuaded by those who are in authority or appear to be experts - Commitment and consistency people are persuaded to act in ways that are consistent with previous behaviour or self-image. - Liking people will do things for people they like - Consensus or social proof people will do things that other people similar to them have done.
+- Reciprocity people feel obligated to return a favour. - Scarcity people are persuaded to want something if there is a limited supply of it. - Authority people are persuaded by those who are in authority or appear to be experts. - Commitment and consistency people are persuaded to act in ways that are consistent with previous behaviour or self-image. - Liking people will do things for people they like. - Consensus or social proof people will do things that other people similar to them have done.

 You are attempting to persuade a friend to try the new restaurant that's opened in your area.
-Write the six (6) Cialdinis principles and briefly explain how these principles would apply in the given situation?
+Write the six (6) Cialdinis principles and briefly explain how these principles would apply in the given situation.

-Assessor instructions: Students must apply Cialdini's principles to the scenario and describe how they would use them to persuade a friend to try the new restaurant.
+Students must apply Cialdini's principles to the scenario and describe how they would use them to persuade a friend to try the new restaurant.